Kronoberg Castle

 Kronoberg Castle (Swedish: Kronobergs slott) is a medieval ruined castle (slottsruin) located on an island in Helgasjön ("the Helga Lake"), 5 km north of Växjö in Kronoberg County, which is named after the castle.
-The castle ruin is open to tourists in the summer months.
+The castle ruin used to be open to tourists in the summer months, but is permanently closed to tourists since January 2023 due to lack of maintenance.

 History

 In 1444 Lars Mikaelson, Bishop of Växjö, built a stone building on the lakeshore, which was destroyed by Danish forces during the Dano-Swedish War (1470–71), but reconstructed and fortified after restored peace in 1472.
 During the Reformation in Sweden, the castle and its estate were confiscated by King Gustav I.

 In 1542, during the Dacke War (Dackefejden) Kronoberg was taken over by rebels led by Nils Dacke.
 The revolt was suppressed in 1543, and control reverted to the crown.
 Due to its strategic location near the border between Sweden and Denmark at the time, the castle was further fortified and became a stronghold in this part of Småland.